-SC to take up pleas by 21 political parties over VVPATs in Lok Sabha elections
+SC notice to EC on plea by 21 political parties on use of VVVPATs in polls

 Also Read | Match 50 per cent of EVM results with VVPAT: Opposition urges EC

 "The impugned guideline by EC hits at the basic structure of the constitution making VVPAT completely ineffective and merely ornamental in nature.
 It reduces the safeguards and substantive essence of the judgements of the top court.

 The petitioners submit that a procedural or executive instruction in the form of guidelines cannot render the main substantive safeguard nugatory, more so where the latter traces itself back to a constitutional provision," the petition stated.